Pediatric heart specialists in Denver

 Sofia was born with her heart on the right side of her chest and required surgery the day she was born to properly connect her stomach and intestines.
 All of her procedures were done at Rocky Mountain Hospital for Children.
 When she was 5 months, she underwent open heart surgery.
 At 2 years, she had hand surgery to create an opposable thumb.
 At 4 years, she had her feeding tube removed.
 At 7 years, she received her first pacemaker (and then at 13 she had the battery replaced).
 Today, at 19, she was named the youngest American Heart Association Go Red for Woman National Spokesperson.
 Help us celebrate all that Sofia has accomplished.

 Cardiac catheterization labs

 The cardiovascular catheterization labs (cardiac cath labs) at Rocky Mountain Hospital for Children at Presbyterian/St. Luke’s are staffed by specially trained pediatric cardiology teams and equipped with advanced, child-sized medical equipment.
-The safety of your child is our top priority, which is why our cardiac cath labs use low-dose radiation imaging tools to ensure the safest environment for your child.
+The safety of your child is our top priority, which is why our cardiac cath labs use low-dose radiation imaging tools.

 Our advanced labs feature high-resolution digital imaging equipment to provide accurate diagnoses and treatments.
 The cardiac cath labs at RMHC are part of what makes our pediatric cardiology program distinct.